-Scheduled on or about January, 2020
+Scheduled on or about March, 2020

-Below: a geophysical survey of the area in front of
+Left: a previous geophysical survey of the plateau in front of

 Below: photo of column six, lines one through six, in both Hebrew and English

 Interestingly, the scroll not only refers to this general area, but it also seems to depict one cave complex in particular.
 The line of the scroll shown above for example, appears to show the two openings of caves next to a wadi.
 The text on the next line of the scroll then proceeds to describe a cave with two openings facing east, beside a wadi called "kippa" (note the Hebrew letter lamed which is out of place on the line below shown to the right).

 A "lamed" (ל) is the physical combination of the two letters that precede it in the aleph-bet (alphabet) which are the yud (י) and caf (כ).

 This area will be examined using the latest, most sophisticated remote sensing equipment available.
 If an anomaly appears beneath the surface, then a permit will be requested to excavate and determine what it is.